-Certain prescription and recreational drugs (marijuana and cocaine) can negatively impact your reproductive health.
-The most common prescription drug that causes a problem for men of childbearing age is use of exogenous testosterone (testosterone through outside sources, rather than that produced in the body).
-While we have repeatedly discussed using medication to increase testosterone, actually giving a man exogenous testosterone will shut off his sperm production.
+Certain prescription and recreational drugs (marijuana and cocaine) can be bad for your reproductive health.
+The most common prescription drug that causes fertility problems for men is exogenous testosterone (testosterone through outside sources, rather than that produced in the body).
+While we have might recommend using medication to increase testosterone, actually giving a man exogenous testosterone will shut off his sperm production.

-Nutraceuticals are broadly defined as any non-FDA regulated substance.
-Basically, these are any of the products known as health or dietary supplements.
-All of these substances are not required to undergo rigorous testing for any of their reported uses as they consist of natural substances not synthesized chemicals.
-This means that their quality is not tightly controlled and that there are, unfortunately, many false claims for what they can do.
-Very few, if any of them, have robust studies backing them up.
 The good news is that most will not hurt your reproductive potential, and some may help, we just do not have all the data to back up these claims (with just a few exceptions).
-However, we are in general believers in alternative and complementary medicine as adjuncts to medical care and feel they can have a valuable role in treating patients.
+However, we are, in general, believers in alternative and complementary medicine along with medical care and feel they can have a valuable role in treating patients.

 The one nutraceutical we recommend is Coenzyme Q10 or CoQ10.
 We suggest that patients take 200 mg of this twice daily as four out of five studies have shown that this drug can help sperm quality of men.
 CoQ10 works by acting as a cofactor in mitochondria, which are the power plants of all cells.

 CoQ10 is thought to lessen the damage caused by oxidative stress experienced by sperm (it is an anti-oxidant) and to help sperm move more efficiently.